ottoblep/tsn-5g-testbench/readme.md

 ### RFSim Setup

+This launches the 5GS + CN on a single docker host machine

 #### Run 5GS
 On first launch this will build some additional images and pull the rest from docker-hub.
 ```bash